 The legal aspects of practicing naturopathic medicine vary from state to state in the United States and from province to province in Canada.
-Scope of practice refers to the range of health-care methods a physician may employ in any given jurisdiction or state and defines how broadly a physician may treat a patient.
-NDs in the state of Arizona benefit from one of the largest scopes of practice that includes acupuncture, IV therapy, injection therapy, minor surgery, prescriptive abilities and more.
-As an SCNM student, you will benefit from studying and training in Arizona because you will learn, practice and observe every naturopathic therapy including acupuncture.
+Scope of practice refers to the range of healthcare methods a physician may employ in any given jurisdiction or state and defines how broadly a physician may treat a patient.
+Naturopathic doctors in the state of Arizona benefit from one of the largest scopes of practice that includes acupuncture, IV therapy, injection therapy, minor surgery, prescriptive abilities and more.
+As an SCNM student, you will benefit from studying and training in Arizona because you will learn, practice and observe every naturopathic therapy for your ultimate success.

 At SCNM, you’ll benefit from attending medical school in a regulated state with the broadest scope of practice.
 Regulation is important because it protects patients and allows naturopathic doctors to utilize their full range of skills.
 When naturopathic physicians can use all of the naturopathic modalities, patients receive better care and health care costs are reduced.

 NDs may practice in unregulated states and provinces, however, their scope of practice will vary.
 In regulated states/provinces, naturopathic physicians must pass either national or state board examinations and must have graduated from an accredited four-year, graduate level, naturopathic medical school such as SCNM.
 Their actions are subject to review by a state board of examiners to ensure protection of patients.
 Licensed naturopathic physicians must also fulfill state-mandated continuing education requirements annually.